anonthedev/notes-assignment/README.md

 ---

 ## Implementation Overview
 - **Frontend:** Built with Next.js App Router, React 19, and Tailwind CSS.
-Uses Radix UI for accessible components and Tiptap for the rich text editor.
+Uses Shadcn for accessible components and Tiptap for the rich text editor.
 - **Authentication:** Managed via Supabase Auth (email/password and Google OAuth).
 Session is handled in middleware and on the client.
 - **Notes API:** CRUD operations are handled via Next.js API routes (`/api/notes`).
 Each request checks user authentication with Supabase before accessing or mutating notes.
 - **AI Summarization:** GROQ's API is used to generate summaries for notes.
 The API key is securely stored in the environment variables.